-- 1. Click the Consumption Groups icon in the Sensible Machine learning toolbar.
-The Consumption Groups dialog box displays. - 2.
-Click Add a New Consumption Group 1 - In the Add Consumption Group dialog box, select the type of consumption to add in the Consumption Type field.
+- Click the Consumption Groups icon in the SensibleAl Forecast toolbar.
+The Consumption Groups dialog box displays. - 2 Click Add a New Consumption Group . - In the Add Consumption Group dialog box, select the type of consumption to add in the drop down box.
 This determines the other settings.
 See the Consumption Group types here. - 4.
 Type a name for your consumption group in the Consumption Group field. - 5.
-Type a name for the Output name in the Output Name field. - 6.
-Make selections from these options (or subset of options based on consumption type).
+Type a name for the Output name in the Output Name field.

+6. Make selections from these options (or subset of options based on consumption type).
 The options you can select include the following values: